La-ah-Tech/bench/README.md

 ```shell
 bench src
 ```

 This should display $HOME/bench-repo

-### To clear up the editable install and delete the corresponding egg file from the python path:
+### To clear up the editable install and delete the corresponding egg file from the python path

 ```sh
 # Delete bench installed in editable install